thequackdaddy/tweedie/README.rst

 Optional dependencies:
   * pytest: needed to run tests
+  * tox: needed to run tests against multiple python/scipy versions

 Install:
   At the moment, ``python setup.py install`` will work.
 I'll try to put this on pypi at some point in the future.

+Running the tests:

+To test against the current python version and scipy `pytest ./tweedie`

+To test against multiple python versions and scipy versions `tox -p all`.
+If you run in to issues with performance, just use `tox`.

 Code and bug tracker:
   https://github.com/thequackdaddy/tweedie